AdamSwinden/homebridge-sky-q/README.md

 ## Getting your Sky Q Box's IP address

 On your Sky Q Box, go to Settings > Setup > Network > Advanced Settings > IP address.
 Note that it is advisable to assign your Sky Q box a reserved IP via the DHCP settings on your router.
-Without doing this your Sky Q box will liekly get a different IP when your router is ever rebooted.
+Without doing this your Sky Q box will likely get a different IP when your router is ever rebooted.